 Research articles

-"What is Natural about Naturalistic Neuroscience?" in press at Biology & Philosophy.
+"What is Natural about Naturalistic Neuroscience?"
+(2026) Biology & Philosophy, 41, 10.

 "Model Organisms" with Michael Dietrich, in press at the Stanford Encyclopedia of Philosophy.